Justify-social/my-project/docs/features-frontend/campaign-wizard/workflow.md

 # Campaign Wizard Workflow

-**Last Updated:** 2025-03-05
+**Last Updated:** 2025-03-07
 **Status:** Active
 **Owner:** Campaign Team

 ## Overview

-This document outlines the complete end-to-end workflow for the Campaign Wizard, from initial login to campaign creation, submission, and follow-up activities.
+This document outlines the complete end-to-end workflow for the Campaign Wizard in Justify.social, from initial login to campaign creation, submission, and follow-up activities.

 ## User Journey Map